 You and your spouse have been counting down to the days until you come home since the day you left.
 So it only makes sense that you envision a perfect coming home experience, but it doesn’t always happen that way.
 Instead, you may find yourself feeling jetlagged and still processing your combat experience, and you may even have to return back to work very soon afterward.
 Setting realistic expectations when it comes to these factors will make it easier to make plans during the reintegration process.

-Be Tuned in for Signals of Stress
+Be Aware of Signals of Stress

 Depending on the age of your child(ren), they may be old enough to understand what you were doing overseas and ask questions you may not want to answer.
 You may want to spare them some details, but with some children, this unknown may trigger stress.
 Additionally, it can be stressful for young children to have a parent come back into their daily life after being gone for so long, and they may not know how to react.